-For Bluetooth probes (not Cooper Atkins Blue 2 or MFT-see below for troubleshooting tips for these)
+- Please note: For BTLE Probes: Cooper Atkins Blue 2 or MFT-see below for troubleshooting tips for these)

 For BTLE probes (Cooper-Atkins Blue 2 and MFT thermometers)

-You will not see either the Cooper-Atkins Blue 2 thermometer nor the Cooper-Atkins MFT thermometer under Devices or your device's Bluetooth settings.
+You will not see either the Cooper-Atkins Blue 2 thermometer or the Cooper-Atkins MFT thermometer under Devices or your device's Bluetooth settings.

 If your Bluetooth probe lights up green when pressing the power button, that means it is ON, you can then go to the steps below under how to test the probe.